New Jersey pension system earns 2.26 percent in 2012

-The performance results, which the state emphasized were preliminary, were released at a meeting of the New Jersey State Investment Council, which is seeking to boost investments in riskier alternative assets like hedge funds to nearly 30 percent.
+The results, which the state stressed were preliminary, were released at a meeting of the New Jersey State Investment Council.

-As state pension funds across the United States have begun reporting their performance results for fiscal 2012, many have missed their assumed rates of return by wide margins.
-Over the last year, U.S. stock losses, combined with record-low interest rates, have taken a toll on the yield of financial assets.
+As state public pension funds across the United States began reporting their results for fiscal year 2012, many have largely missed their assumed rates of return compared with strong performances the year before.
+In the last 12 months, U.S. stock losses, combined with record-low interest rates, took a toll on the yield of financial assets.

-New Jersey’s low performance in fiscal 2012 was offset by better results in fiscal 2011, bringing the funds’ two-year average annual rate of return to about 10 percent, according to Andy Pratt, spokesman for the New Jersey Treasury Department’s Division of Investment, which determines how to invest the pension funds’ money.

-The council, which advises the investment division, also voted on Thursday to support nearly $1.5 billion in new alternative investments, including placing $600 million into separate accounts at Och-Ziff Capital Management Group, a publicly traded hedge fund that also manages money for pension funds in California and Massachusetts.
+Investments similar to that of the New Jersey pension fund, which the state uses as a weighted benchmark, returned just .25 percent in fiscal year 2012, which ended June 30, the state said.

 In July, the $233 billion California Public Employees Retirement System, the biggest U.S. public pension fund, reported a 1 percent return for the year ended June 30, far below CalPERS’ 7.5 percent target.